 Excellence in Journalism Awards

-NLGJA: The Association of LGBTQ Journalists began accepting nominations for our 2021 Excellence in Journalism Awards on January 1.
-The deadline to submit award nominations has been extended to noon ET on March 2.
-Entries submitted after noon ET on February 11 are subject to an additional $40 late-processing fee.
+NLGJA: The Association of LGBTQ Journalists is now accepting nominations for our 2022 Excellence in Journalism Awards.
+The deadline to submit a nomination has been extended to noon ET on Wednesday, March 2.

 Special Recognition Awards: